Newcastleton: Common riding

 Since 1998, an annual light-hearted common riding was established, being held on the same weekend as the music festival.
 The elected principal to represent the event is referred to as The Tub, aided by the principal's Right and Left Legged men/women, wearing the village colour of yellow.
 Unlike other ridings in the Borders, the Copshaw Common Riding is done on bicycle.
 The Copshie participants parody the over-formality of nearby Langholm and other pageants, by proceeding on bikes, giving four cheers instead of three, toasting with tequila instead of whisky, and not taking themselves too seriously.

 Other events

 A traditional music festival is held every year in Newcastleton, around July.
 The Holm Show is an annual traditional agricultural event.

 Transport

-The village has direct bus services to Hawick and Carlisle.
+The village has direct bus services to Hawick, Langholm and Carlisle.
 Newcastleton railway station provided rail services from 1862 until its closure in 1969 as part of the Beeching cuts.

 Economy

-Agriculture and forestry is the main provider of employment, many people also travel to Carlisle, Hawick & Langholm for work.
+Agriculture and forestry is the main provider of employment, many people also travel to Carlisle, Hawick and Langholm for work.

 Buccleuch Estates have an office in nearby Langholm and own much of the land surrounding Newcastleton.